Tamalckb531/DSA-course/Week5/readme.md

 1. Two loop.
 One for message and other for key so TC : O(n) -> n = max(message_length, key_length)
 2. SC : O(decodeMsg)

+**LeetCode 2391.
+Minimum Amount of Time to Collect Garbage[problem](https://leetcode.com/problems/minimum-amount-of-time-to-collect-garbage/)**

+<i>Question :</i>

+You are given a 0-indexed array of strings garbage where garbage[i] represents the assortment of garbage at the ith house. garbage[i] consists only of the characters 'M', 'P' and 'G' representing one unit of metal, paper and glass garbage respectively.
+Picking up one unit of any type of garbage takes 1 minute.

+You are also given a 0-indexed integer array travel where travel[i] is the number of minutes needed to go from house i to house i + 1.

+There are three garbage trucks in the city, each responsible for picking up one type of garbage.
+Each garbage truck starts at house 0 and must visit each house in order; however, they do not need to visit every house.

+Only one garbage truck may be used at any given moment.
+While one truck is driving or picking up garbage, the other two trucks cannot do anything.

+Return the minimum number of minutes needed to pick up all the garbage.

+Input: garbage = ["G","P","GP","GG"], travel = [2,4,3]
+Output: 21

+<i>Intuition :</i>

+1. Target each house and get the garbage.
+2. Target each garbage and check the type.
+3. Increase the th picking time and track the house index with each type.
+4. Traverse the travel array with lastHouseIndex tracker for each type and count all travel time.
+5. Add all the travel time and picking time of each type together and return it.

+<i>TC and SC</i>

+1. TC : O(garbage\*currHouseGarbage length).
+2. SC : O(1)